HugoBlox/theme-academic-cv/content/author/admin/_index.md

 +++

-CopeNLU is a Natural Language Processing research group with a focus on researching methods for tasks that require a deep understanding of language, as opposed to shallow processing.
+CopeNLU is a Natural Language Processing research group lead by <a href="http://isabelleaugenstein.github.io">Isabelle Augenstein</a> with a focus on researching methods for tasks that require a deep understanding of language, as opposed to shallow processing.
 We are affiliated with the <a href="https://di.ku.dk/english/research/machine-learning">Machine Learning Section</a> at the Department of Computer Science, University of Copenhagen, as well as <a href="https://di.ku.dk/english/research/imagesection/nlp/">NLP at the University of Copenhagen</a>.
 We are interested in core methodology research on, among others, learning with limited training data; as well as applications thereof to tasks such as fact checking, knowledge base population and question answering.